Daniel-Mietchen/IMED2016-hackathon/README.md

 # To do
 This repo is work in progress.
 Some of the things that are likely to be added soon are listed in this section.
 * spell out data sources listed [here](https://www.wikidata.org/wiki/Wikidata:WikiProject_Medicine/Zika#Zika-related_data_sets)
-* search for Zika data on GitHub, Zenodo, Figshare, Dryad, Wikidata etc. and integrate the search results here
+* search for Zika data [on GitHub](https://github.com/search?utf8=%E2%9C%93&q=zika+data), Zenodo, Figshare, Dryad, Wikidata, [climatefeedback](http://climatefeedback.org/) etc. and integrate the search results here
+* open issues in this repo for project ideas
 * mentors
 * hashtag
    - [#IMED2016](https://twitter.com/hashtag/IMED2016?src=hash) seems to be used for the conference; not sure the hackathon should use the same